Sonics Arena: Background

 The KeyArena (then named the Seattle Center Coliseum) was the home of the minor professional Western Hockey League Seattle Totems from 1963 to 1975.
 KeyArena was later home to the Seattle Thunderbirds of the major junior Western Hockey League from 1977 to 2009.
 In 2009, the Thunderbirds relocated to the ShoWare Center in nearby Kent.
 Several professional hockey teams have played in Seattle since 1915.
-The first was the Seattle Metropolitans, who played in the Seattle Ice Arena from 1915-1924 and became the first American team to win the Stanley Cup in 1917.
+The first was the Seattle Metropolitans, who played in the Seattle Ice Arena from 1915 to 1924 and became the first American team to win the Stanley Cup in 1917.
 Other professional hockey teams included the Seattle Eskimos, Seattle Ironmen, Seattle Bombers, and Seattle Americans.

 Climate Pledge Arena's current tenants include the Seattle Kraken NHL franchise, the Seattle University Redhawks athletic program, the Women's National Basketball Association (WNBA) Seattle Storm, and the Rat City Rollergirls.
 Climate Pledge Arena also hosts concerts, circuses, professional wrestling, and other events.

 Other arenas in Seattle include the Alaska Airlines Arena at Hec Edmundson Pavilion, home of the Washington Huskies; and Mercer Arena, a performing arts venue.
 Angel of the Winds Arena, in Everett, is the home of the IFL's Everett Raptors and the WHL's Everett Silvertips.

 A key reason given for the Sonics' relocation to Oklahoma City in 2008 was KeyArena's small size and lack of amenities.
 Before moving the team, the SuperSonics' ownership group proposed that a new arena be built in Renton using $500 million in public funds, but an agreement was not made.
 In an attempt to keep the Sonics in Seattle, a group of investors led by former Microsoft CEO Steve Ballmer promised to pay half of the $300 million needed for a proposed remodel of KeyArena (with Seattle and King County financing the other half), but an agreement was not reached.

 On January 21, 2013, the Sacramento Kings were sold to a Seattle-based ownership group, on the condition that the NBA Board of Governors approve the sale to San Francisco hedge fund manager Chris Hansen.
 These reports were by Hansen, the Maloof family, and the NBA.
-However, on May 15, 2013, the NBA voted 22-8 to reject the Kings' proposed relocation to Seattle.
+However, on May 15, 2013, the NBA voted 22–8 to reject the Kings' proposed relocation to Seattle.
 The day after the NBA's decision, the Maloof family reached agreement to sell the Kings to a group led by Silicon Valley tech entrepreneur Vivek Ranadivé for a record NBA franchise valuation of $535 million and the team stayed in Sacramento.

 Despite the failed attempt to move the Kings, Hansen's plans to bring an NBA team back to Seattle, possibly by expansion, are continuing.